U.S. Equal Employment Opportunity Commission

 The EEOC collects workforce data from employers with more than 100 employees (lower thresholds apply to federal contractors).
 Employers meeting the reporting thresholds have a legal obligation to provide the data; it is not voluntary.
 The data is collected using the reports below and is used for a variety of purposes including enforcement, self-assessment by employers, and research.
 Each of the reports collects data about gender and race/ethnicity by some type of job grouping.
 This information is shared with other authorized federal agencies in order to avoid duplicate collection of data and reduce the burden placed on employers.
 Although the data is confidential, aggregated data is available to the public.

 The EEO-5 Report, formally known as the Elementary-Secondary Staff Information Report, is a joint requirement of the EEOC and the Office for Civil Rights (OCR) of the Department of Education.
 It is conducted biennially, in the even numbered years, and covers all public elementary and secondary school districts with 100 or more employees in the United States.
-The filing deadline is November 30, 2012.
+The filing deadline was November 30, 2018.